wihl/math23c-project/README.md

 ## Contents of this Repository

-hw11q6.R - initial investigation of data for Homework 11, Question 6
+`hw11q6.R` - initial investigation of data for Homework 11, Question 6
+`writeup.Rmd` - script that loads all the data, explores it and does the analysis